nuxlar/UmbralMithrix/README.md

 # Umbral Mithrix

-Accursed Mithrix **reworked** variant with clones and new Phase 4 (For more info on the [base mod](https://thunderstore.io/package/Nuxlar/MithrixTheAccursed/)).
+Accursed Mithrix **reworked** variant with clones and new phases (For more info on the [base mod](https://thunderstore.io/package/Nuxlar/MithrixTheAccursed/)).

-Blacklisted Items (from mithy and doppels): Tesla, Nkuhanas, Empathy, Drone Parts, Razorwire

 Phase info:

 - Phase 1 Mithrix now jumps on you for a Crushing Leap, get in the air.
 Bash, Slam, and Sprint spawn a Glass Clone on each survivor.
-- Phase 2 (skippable) A clone splits off from the shadow and harnesses the hammer's power.
+- Phase 2 (skippable) An umbral clone spawns in after Crushing Leap to hunt.
-- Phase 3 The shadow splits into 2 (50% HP Each for 1-2 players).
+- Phase 3 The shadow splits into 2.
-- Phase 4 Two Umbral Wurms spawn, each with their own devastating attack.
+- Phase 4 Survival or Umbral Wurms (configurable)
+- Phase 5 Congrats! look up and enjoy the fireworks

 ## How to Activate